sassoftware/sas-portal-app/README.md

 - **NOTE:** If your stored process server instances are already running, and you make changes to either SASPortalApp_autoexec_usermods.sas or autoexec_usermods.sas, you will need to restart the server instances to pick up the changes.

-### Web Application
+### Web Server Side customizations

-**NOTE:** There is currently an assumption built into the references to SASStoredProcess web application in this application that it can be reached via the same root url (ie. host:port) as this application is deployed to.

-#### Deploy Application

-Getting the application on to your web server can be done by copying files to your web server.

-- under the htdocs directory of your web server, create a new directory, ex.
-SASPortalApp
-- copy the contents of the web directory of the git repo into this directory
-  <pre>cp -r this repo directory/web/* SASPortalApp</pre>
+The following scope of customizations can be implemented on the web application side:

-##### Verify the path to the Portal application and services
+- Changes to the styles used to render the pages:
+  - To make these types of changes:
+    - edit the setup.js file and set the CSSOverrides variable to the location and name of your CSS file, ex.css_usermods.cs
+    - create the file referenced in the CSSOverrides variable and define your CSS values to modify
+- Changes to processing
+  - To make these types of changes:
+    - edit the setup.js file and set the JSOverrides variable to the location and name of your javascript file, ex. javascript_usermods.js

-- copy the file setup.js.template as setup.js in your directory under htdocs
+    - create the file referenced in the JSOverrides variable and define your javascript settings/functions

-- verify the information defined in that file
-  - sasjsAppLoc = If you have chosen to import the package into a different location than the default of _/System/Applications/SAS Portal App_, then you will need to modify the path in sasjsAppLoc
+#### Example Customizations

+TODO...

 ## Administration